stevewedig/value-objects-in-python/README.md

 ### Running Tox tests in Vagrant

-[Vagrant](http://www.vagrantup.com/) is a great way to run sandboxed experiments on your dev machine.
+[Vagrant](http://www.vagrantup.com/) (with [VirtualBox](http://en.wikipedia.org/wiki/VirtualBox) is a great way to run sandboxed experiments on your dev machine.
 I use Vagrant plus [Tox](https://testrun.org/tox/) to run this library's tests in Python 2.x and 3.x without affecting my dev machine.
 The three scripts I use are included in this project.
 After going through the quick Vagrant tutorial you'll be ready to try them out:

 1. Setup the VM on your dev machine: [1_enter_ubuntu_vm.sh](https://github.com/stevewedig/value-objects-in-python/blob/master/vagrant/1_enter_ubuntu_vm.sh)
 1. Download and run the provision and test script inside the VM: [2_run_inside_ubuntu_vm.sh](https://github.com/stevewedig/value-objects-in-python/blob/master/vagrant/2_run_inside_ubuntu_vm.sh)